Oztheproblem/Oztheproblem/README.md

   Acting as a role model, life coach as well as careers advisor to students in an ‘alternative provision’.
 Developing behavior management plans, providing counseling and guidance, monitoring progress, and collaborating with other professionals, such as teachers, parents, and healthcare providers, to ensure that individuals receive comprehensive support.

+  - **Co - Director -SKYF RBKC** - Aug 2022 – Present

+As Co-Director at SKYF Charity in RBKC, I excel in bid writing for project funding, while also orchestrating monthly workshops focusing on wellbeing and career support.
+My role involves strategic leadership, fostering transparent communication with stakeholders, and driving community empowerment.

 - **EMI Teacher Ministry of Education UAE** - Aug 2017 – Aug 2022

   Teaching Health Sciences, enabling students and staff to improve their lifestyle choices by educating them in all Dimensions of Health as well as First Aid (Physical and Mental).